jotaelesalinas/laravel-adminless-ldap-auth/README.md

-# jotaelesalinas/laravel-simple-ldap-auth
+# Howto: _adminless_ LDAP authentification in Laravel

-This is a basic step-by-step [Laravel](https://laravel.com/) installation manual adapted for _adminless_ LDAP authentication.
+This is a detailed step-by-step [Laravel](https://laravel.com/) installation manual adapted for _adminless_ LDAP authentication.

 There is no user management at all.
 Users are either allowed to use the website or rejected.
 That's it.